beaker-project/beaker/documentation/user-guide/customizing-installation.rst

 ``has_chrony``
     Indicates that chrony is available in the distro.

+``has_dhcp_mtu_support``
+    Indicates that the DHCP client obeys option 26 for controlling the network interface MTU.
+Support for this DHCP option is required for a recipe to run successfully in OpenStack.
+All modern distributions from RHEL 5 onwards support this.

 ``has_gpt_bios_support``
     Indicates that the installer is capable of formatting disks using GPT on x86 systems with BIOS firmware.